-We welcome proposals on religion and spirituality in its relation to democracy from across all fields in the social sciences, humanities, and theology.
-Research projects using any social science methodology, quantitative, qualitative, or mixed, are eligible, and we encourage applications that are grounded in novel theories and analytic frameworks.
+We welcome proposals on religion and spirituality in its relation to democracy from across all fields in the social sciences (including, but not limited to: anthropology, economics, geography, history, political science, and sociology), as well as the humanities, theology, and other relevant fields.
+Research projects using any social science methodology, quantitative, qualitative, or mixed, are eligible.
 Proposals will be evaluated by a multidisciplinary selection committee on their overall quality and their potential to deepen understanding of the role that religion and spirituality play in democracy and to inform practical engagement around these issues.
 Applications, especially from recent PhD recipients, should demonstrate strong interest in disseminating findings to academic audiences, practitioners, and to broader interested publics.

 Fellowship funds will typically be used for activities directly related to research, such as travel expenses and accommodations, research equipment and supplies, support for research assistants, and costs for access to publications or proprietary databases.
 In exceptional cases, and in consultation with program staff, award funds may be used to cover other expenses.